 and Data Analytics & Digital Technologies

-.
-Dr. Austin is a professor of IT management at the Richard Ivey School of Business (Canada).
+, April 12-13 in Waltham, MA.
+Dr. Austin is a professor of IT management at the Richard Ivey School of Business, Canada.
 Prior to his appointment at Ivey, he was Professor of Management of Innovation and Digital Transformation at Copenhagen Business School.
 From 2011-2013, he was Dean of the Faculty of Business Administration at the University of New Brunswick at Fredericton, Canada.
 He has also served as CEO of the CBS-SIMI Executive Foundation (now called CBS Executive), a top provider of non-degree executive education in northern Europe.
-For many years, Dr. Austin served as Chair of Harvard Business School’s executive program for CIOs and is a former HBS Professor in economics, financial reporting, IT, and operations management for MBAs and executives.
+For many years, Dr. Austin served as Chair of Harvard Business School’s (HBS) executive program for CIOs and is a former HBS Professor in economics, financial reporting, IT, and operations management for MBAs and executives.
 In addition, he serves on the advisory boards of several IT industry firms and advises major corporations worldwide.
-Before joining HBS, he was a technology manager at the Ford Motor Company.
+Before joining HBS, he was a Technology Manager at the Ford Motor Company.

 Smartphones, mass storage, and big data allow information to routinely flow past traditional boundaries.
 This is often surprising to business technology leaders, giving them new issues to manage on the fly.
 Secrets leak and stories go viral in the blink of an eye, now that every employee carries a cloud-connected video recording device, and storage media have become practically undetectable.
 This transparency can be positive.
 Thuggish political leaders think twice before committing atrocities in the age of ever-present, smartphone-based video capture.
 But the flip side of this transparency is that companies can struggle to protect proprietary information.